Amazon, OSHA promise review after tornado wrecks warehouse

 ————-

-AP writers Anne D'Innocenzio in New York, John O'Connor in Springfield, Illinois, Bernard Condon in New York and Jim Salter in O'Fallon, Missouri contributed to this report.
+O'Brien reported from Providence, Rhode Island, and Phillis reported from Edwardsville, Illinois.
+AP writers Anne D'Innocenzio in New York, John O'Connor in Springfield, Illinois, Bernard Condon in New York and Jim Salter in O'Fallon, Missouri, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.